emmt/ygsl/README.md

 1. You must have Yorick and the GSL (GNU Scientific Library) installed on your machine.
 (See the *"Links"* section below.)

-2. Unpack the plug-in code somewhere.
+2. Unpack the software code somewhere or clone the Git repository.

 3. Configure for compilation.
 The are two possibilities:

-   For an **in-place build**, go to the source directory of the plug-in code and run the configuration script:
+   For an **in-place build**, go to the source directory of the software code and run the configuration script:
    ````
-   $ cd SRC_DIR
+   $ cd $SRC_DIR
    $ ./configure
    ````
    To see the configuration options, call: